Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Results

 \paragraph{Motif decoding.} Motif probes trained on pooled embeddings exhibit strong classification performance across a wide range of functional groups.
-Halogens, aromatic ring systems, and carbonyl containing motifs achieve AUROC scores above 0.9 (Supplementary Table~\ref{tab:motif_results}), even though the probes are shallow feed forward networks.
-This demonstrates that SynFlowNet embeddings encode chemically interpretable substructures in a linearly decodable manner and that functional groups central to medicinal chemistry are prominently represented in the learned embedding space.
+Halogens, aromatic ring systems, and carbonyl containing motifs achieve AUROC scores above 0.9 (Table~\ref{tab:motif_results} in Appendix~\ref{sec:motif_appendix}), even though the probes are shallow feed forward networks.
+This shows that SynFlowNet embeddings encode chemically interpretable substructures that shallow classifiers can recover.
+For the highest-scoring motifs, however, near-perfect AUROC may reflect atom-type information that is directly available in the graph rather than a learned abstraction; the trivial-baseline controls in Section~\ref{sec:decodability} quantify this.